theupdateframework/pep-on-pypi-with-tuf/README.rst

 surface, this all sounds simple.
 Securely obtaining updates just means:

   * Knowing when an update exists.
-  * Downloading the updated file.
+  * Downloading the latest version of an updated file.

 The problem is that this is only simple when there are no malicious parties involved.
 If an attacker is trying to interfere with these seemingly simple